HimanshuGoel/HimanshuGoel/README.md

 Before that, I was working with [Citibank](https://www.citigroup.com/citi/), [Deutsche Bank](https://www.deutschebank.co.in/) and [Synechron](https://www.synechron.com/) as Full Stack Developer mainly in BFSI domain ranging from Policy, Insurance, Risk to Savings and Mortgage management applications.

+I am always excited for the challenge of learning new technologies.
+In this line of work, it's very easy to get caught up in the technical side of things, but what really drives me is the way that code can impact people.
+Software doesn’t exist in a vacuum, and the choices we make as developers could mean the difference between a user having a really good day or having a really frustrating day – it’s this that motivates me to make my work the best it can be.

 Got a question or proposal, or just want to say hello?
 Go ahead.

 - Email: [himanshu.goel.mca@gmail.com](mailto:himanshu.goel.mca@gmail.com)